ParhamTaher/ClassRoomFinder/deliverables/d3/Iteration-03.review.md

 List process-related (i.e. team organization) decisions that, in retrospect, turned out to be successful.

- * 2 - 4 decisions.
- * Ordered from most to least important.
- * Explain why (i.e. give a supporting argument) you consider a decision to be successful.
- * Feel free to refer/link to process artifact(s).
----
  * We got the frontend and backend running running in time.
  * We have the basic structure for all the HTTP requests.
  * We managed to finish everything on time.